Season One

 Then Laurence foresees a glimpse of Jack's true plan.
 It will leave a trail of death across San Diego--and Laurence has been helping him do it.
 The past has taught him that the future can't be changed.
 But if Laurence and Quentin can't stop Jack, there won't be any future at all.

-Addiction, Alcoholism, Biphobia, Blood, Classism, Coercive Control, Death, Dissociation, Domestic Abuse, Drug Overdose, Drug Use, Gaslighting, Mental Illness, Panic Attack/Disorder, Past Childhood Sexual Abuse, Past Sexual Abuse, Stalking, Suicidal Thoughts, Threat of Sexual Assault, Toxic Relationship, Vomiting.
+Ableism, Acephobia, Addiction, Alcohol, Alcoholism, Arophobia, Biphobia, Blood, Bullying, Classism, Coercive Control, Cursing, Death, Death of parent, Dissociation, Domestic Abuse, Drug Abuse, Drug Overdose, Drug Use, Emotional Abuse, Gaslighting, Grief, Mental Illness, Panic Attack/Disorder, Past Childhood Sexual Abuse, Past Sexual Abuse, Pregnancy, Rape, Sexual Assault, Sexual Content, Sexual Harassment, Stalking, Suicidal Thoughts, Threat of Sexual Assault, Toxic Relationship, Violence, Vomiting.

 Effortlessly handling weighty issues of addiction, class, and sexuality, Faulkner keeps [their] heady mythology grounded in reality and lays a promising foundation for future installments.
 Readers will be eager for the next in the series.